Recovery of resources through sequential noisy measurements: Advantages from multiple rounds of measurements in localizing entanglement

 We now investigate whether the features of multiple rounds of noisy measurements observed for the three-qubit gGHZ and gW states are also present for the states chosen from the GHZ and the W classes.
 The three-qubit GHZ class of states are given by \cite{Yang2009}, $\ket{\Psi}=\sum_{i=0}^{7}c_{i}\ket{\psi_i}$, where $c_{i}\in \mathbb{C}$ $\forall$ $i=0,1,\cdots,7$, $\sum_{i=0}^7|c_i|^2=1$, and $\{\ket{\psi_i}\}$ represent the standard computational basis in the Hilbert space of three qubits.
 On the other hand, the three-qubit W class states can be represented as \cite{Yang2009} $\ket{\Phi}=c_0\ket{000}+c_1\ket{100}+c_2\ket{010}+c_3\ket{001}$, where $c_{i}\in \mathbb{C}$ $\forall$ $i=0,1,\cdots,3$, and $\sum_{i=0}^3|c_i|^2=1$.
 The GHZ and the W classes of states are shown to be mutually disjoint under stochastic local operations and classical communication~\cite{Durvidal2002}.

 To test whether $\mathcal{E}_R^{\text{seq}}=\mathcal{E}_{\hat{m}_3^{\text{opt}}}$ with a given value of $R$ for an arbitrary three-qubit pure state, we restrict ourselves to noisy Pauli measurements only.
 For a fixed $R$, we compute the normalized fraction $F$ of states belonging to each class for which $\mathcal{E}_{\hat{m}_3^{\text{opt}}}-\mathcal{E}_{R}^{\text{seq}}\leq 5\times 10^{-3}$, up to our numerical accuracy, where a Haar uniformly generated sample of $5\times 10^4$ states from each of the GHZ and the W class is used and the normalization is performed by dividing over the total number of states simulated.
 In Fig.~\ref{fig:fraction_R}, we plot $F$ as a function of $R$.
 In the case of states from the W class, $F$ increases monotonically with increasing $R$, and reaches $F=1$ (up to $5\times 10^{-3}$) at $R\geq 4$, similar to the three-qubit gGHZ and gW states.
-In particular, in the case of states from the GHZ class, $F$ increases slowly with $R$ such that $\mathcal{E}_R^{\text{seq}}$ of only around $18.53\%$ of the GHZ class states approaches $\mathcal{E}_{\hat{m}^{\text{opt}}}$ within a window of $5\times 10^{-3}$ with \(R=10\).
+In particular, in the case of states from the GHZ class, $F$ increases slowly with $R$ such that $\mathcal{E}_R^{\text{seq}}$ of only around $42.\%$ of the GHZ class states approaches $\mathcal{E}_{\hat{m}^{\text{opt}}}$ within a window of $5\times 10^{-3}$ with \(R=10\).
 We further test the suitability of orthogonal Pauli set to be used for saturating the LE over $4$ rounds, and find it to do this successfully in the case of states belonging to the W class.
 In contrast, for states from the GHZ class, such patterns of optimal POVM direction is absent.
+These results remain invariant irrespective of the qubit on which the measurement is performed, indicating that a choice of random pair of qubits for localizing the same entanglement as that obtained by a sharp optimal measurement keeps the above results unaltered (cf.~\cite{Fortescue2007}).
 The beneficial role of W-class states with respect to sequential noisy measurements indicate that in networks, sharing states close to W class states are more appropriate than that of the states from the GHZ class.
 This is due to the fact that more rounds of measurements to reach the optimal value give rise to the possibility of more noise entering the system, thereby affecting the performance of quantum information protocols.